wix-incubator/angular-inline-svg/README.md

 # AngularJS inline-svg component [![Build Status](https://travis-ci.org/alonn24/angular-inline-svg.svg?branch=master)](https://travis-ci.org/alonn24/angular-inline-svg)

+* Include svg sprites one time at the top of the document.
+* Add angular binding, translations, directives, etc. to the svg sprite.
-This directive allows you to add inline svg symbol with sprites.
+* Use inline svg symbol using `<use>`.

 # Requirements
 - AngularJS